Shipping Dangerous Goods (IATA & DOT)

-Our IATA Category 1 Dangerous Goods training course has been designed with specific exercises related to the transportation of dangerous goods by air from a shipper's perspective.
-This IATA training course covers the fundamentals of shipping dangerous goods by air according to the IATA regulations.
+Our Dangerous Goods training course has been designed to satisfy Category 1 training requirements with specific exercises related to the transportation of dangerous goods by air from a shipper's perspective.
+Eduwhere's dangerous goods training course covers the fundamentals of shipping dangerous goods by air according to the IATA regulations.
 Our 10 step approach encompasses all of the activities which must be addressed when preparing dangerous goods for shipment by air.
-This course has been updated to include recent changes to the regulations, using the 65th Edition (2024) of the IATA Dangerous Goods Regulations.
+This course has been updated to include recent changes to the regulations, using the 66th Edition (2025) of the IATA Dangerous Goods Regulations.

 Includes: